robertorcosta/azure-docs.pt-br/articles/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2.md

 #### <a name="a-few-hdfs-commands"></a>Alguns comandos do HDFS

-1. Crie um arquivo simples no armazenamento local.
+1. Crie um arquivo no armazenamento local.

     ```bash
     touch testFile.txt